myersm0/WordFrequencyDistributions.jl/README.md

 # WordFrequencyDistributions
 A Julia implementation of some of the techniques for estimating and analyzing word frequency statistics, from R. Harald Baayen's book _Word Frequency Distributions_ (Springer, 2001).

 Operations center around the `Corpus` struct, which was designed to provide excellent performance over a range of operations that the book discusses.
-A `Corpus` is both very fast and memory-efficient; even after initializing auxiliary fields, its RAM usage tends to be about the same as that of the original text vector it was constructed from.
+A `Corpus` is both very fast and memory-efficient.

 A `Corpus` may be a single text (the text of a novel, for example) or a collection of documents.
 However, in either case, the words are simply stored as a single homogenous entity, and the document divisions (if any) are not recoverable or of interest.
 (There are ways that you can get at the document divisions if you need to -- see `partitions` and `intervals` in the usage section below.)